 What is cold brew concentrate?

 Cold brew is coarsely ground coffee that’s been brewed with cold water for 14 to 18 hours.
 The cold water allows for a slow, gentle extraction process that yields a rich and low-acid brew.
-Cold brew concentrate is the undiluted form of cold brew coffee that is used as a base for iced coffee and beyond.
+Cold brew concentrate — as opposed to coffee concentrate, which is made with hot water — is the undiluted form of cold brew coffee that is used as a base for iced coffee and beyond.

 How to make cold brew coffee concentrate